MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -DisableSshParsing

-Specifies whether to disable the inspection of SSH traffic.
+Specifies whether to enable the inspection of SSH traffic.
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the DisableSshParsing